loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/tenant-observability/README.md

 Validation flow:

 1. open Grafana for `team-a`
+2. confirm the default `Tenant Observability Overview` dashboard loads
-2. confirm Grafana datasources are only local Prometheus and local Loki
+3. confirm Grafana datasources are only local Prometheus and local Loki
-3. query Loki for `tenant-observability demo message`
+4. query Loki for `tenant-observability demo message`
-4. query Prometheus for `tenant_observability_demo_messages_total`
+5. query Prometheus for `tenant_observability_demo_messages_total`
-5. repeat the same checks in `team-b`
+6. repeat the same checks in `team-b`
-6. confirm `team-a` data does not appear in `team-b`, and vice versa
+7. confirm `team-a` data does not appear in `team-b`, and vice versa

 The template adds `Grafana` and `Prometheus` custom links to the vCluster instance so those UIs are easy to open from the Platform UI.